Rangers vs. Pirates Player Props Betting Odds

 Semien Stats

-- Semien hopes to build on an 11-game hitting streak in this matchup.
-During his last 10 outings he is batting .357 with three doubles, a triple, a home run, three walks and eight RBI.
+- Semien hopes to build on a 12-game hitting streak in this matchup.
+In his last 10 games he is hitting .357 with three doubles, a triple, three walks and eight RBI.

 Semien Recent Games